ChrstphrHll/npc_gen/students/Thongar Fairchild.md

 ---
 # Thongar Fairchild
 ### Description
-- Human Cleric from Verdain
+- Human Cleric from Qualnis
 - 3rd year Diplomacy student in Burk
 - long straight violet hair that's well kept, Hazel eyes, and Light skin
 - Is Accessible and Fawning, and has Fame as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes